You love your husband. Heck, you had a baby with the guy.

 - There is not as much time in the evening to spend as a couple.

-- It is harder to go out whether you have the baby with you or as a couple.
+- It is harder to go out.
+Period.
+It doesn’t matter whether you have the baby with you or can manage to get out as a couple.
+It’s just more difficult.

 - There can be disagreements on what to do for your child.
 As parents, we have so many choices to make.
 We get to decide what we want for their daily routine, health, family traditions, and wardrobe.
-(Anybody else not see eye-to-eye on outfit choices?)
+(Anybody else not seeing eye-to-eye on outfit choices?
+I’ll never know why my husband can’t get on board with animal print.)

 - You are both dealing with sleep deprivation and fatigue.

-- There can be comparisons of who works “harder.”
+- There will be comparisons of who works “harder.”
 The one who cares for the baby primarily vs. the one who is working.
 (By the way, neither of you can win this!
-You need each other to provide for your babies needs.)
+You need each other to provide for your baby’s needs.)

 - There is a need to redelegate roles around the home.
 The new mother will now have more to do and will need her partner to take on some of the tasks she used to do.

 - Babies are expensive!
 Parents often have disagreements about what they should and shouldn’t purchase for their baby.
-Fights about money are the second leading cause to divorce, with the first being infidelity.
-(Source)
+But, overall, the financial strain in and of itself can cause marital tension.

 Each couple is vastly different and each couple has to strategize their own plan for sticking together during the chaos of having small children.
 A big part of marriage with small children is actively choosing to invest in your marriage even though it may be hard.